CELESTRON • GPS 11" SCT Computerized Telescope • 11075-XLT

 This telescope is perfect for all your astronomical imaging needs whether for visual observation or for use with optional wedge and CCD cameras.
 For professional astrophotographers, the superior optic system of this visual instrument is certainly a gem.
 It can give you amazing images, complete with exquisite details.
 Take a detailed photo of the surface of Jupiter or the fine divisions of Saturn’s rings or even a high resolution image of the red planets’ rugged terrain.
 Under favorable sky conditions, you can even see distant planets such as Pluto, Neptune and Uranus.
 Like any of the other Premium CGE Series and Advanced Series of telescope from Celestron, the CPC Series are also meticulously made from hand-figured and matched optical systems.
 Furthermore, CPS telescopes are equipped with StarBright XLT High Performance Optical Coatings and are diffraction limited.
 For astro fans who just do not want to waste their time setting up the telescope, the CPC Series is equipped with a GPS receiver that automatically downloads information regarding the telescope’s position from orbiting satellites.
 You don't need to input your exact location on Earth as well as the time and date.
 After the GPS is fully set, you can readily use it to observe any planet, star, nebula or galaxy that you want.
 Furthermore, Celestron CPC 1100 Telescope Model #11075 features SkyAlign technology which automatically sets up the system and prepares for Go-To computerized functions.
 You simply have to point the scope towards three bright celestial objects then it will determine all the stars, planets and other deep space objects in the horizon.
 You do not need to identify the name of the stars or the celestial object.
 This Computerized Telescope has a powerful operating system that can actually determine what celestial object you are currently viewing.
 You can even use the GoTo function to tour the different celestial objects in the horizon.
 The remote hand control gives you direct access to the countless celestial objects that are included in the user-friendly database.
 For better controls, you can easily download updated software – including the latest All-Star polar alignment – for the upgradeable hand control.
 The database of this Computerized Telescope is one of the most comprehensive that anyone can access.
 It is comprised of over 40,000 celestial objects that include the Caldwell Catalog and Messier Objects, as well as planets, nebulae and NGC-defined celestial bodies.
 Since it has a very expansive index, you may find a hard time searching for your favorite stars or planets.
 This is where Filter Limits are beneficial.
 Using this advanced feature, you can easily navigate through the database by filtering out all celestial bodies that are not accessible in your current view.
 For daytime observation, you can use the Solar Sys Align function which lets you align the Celestron CPC 1100 Telescope Model #11075 on the sun or moon.
 This is particularly beneficial if you are tracking planets or bright stars in daytime.

 A powerful telescope such as the Celestron #11075 deserves an equally efficient mount.
-Indeed, its dual fork arm altazimuth mount is perfect tandem.
+The dual fork arm altazimuth mount is a perfect match.
 Like the Celestron telescope, the mount is computerized and ensures easy maneuverability.
-Its re-engineered drive base and drive mechanism guarantees quick release clutch, quiet operation and large drive gears.
+Its re-engineered drive base and drive mechanism provides a quick release clutch, quiet operation and large drive gears.
 Furthermore, setting up the telescope in the heavy-duty tripod is actually very easy – you can do it in the dark.
-It also comes with an accessory tray and sturdy 2” steel legs.
-The overall design of this telescope has been thoroughly thought of hence an ergonomic design.
+It also comes with an accessory tray and sturdy 2” stainless steel legs.
+The overall design of this telescope has been thoroughly thought out with ergonomics in mind.
 You can comfortably lift and change locations plus the star diagonal makes viewing more comfortable, especially for celestial objects that are high in the horizon.
 Celestron CPC 1100 Telescope Model #11075 is a great buy for serious astronomers as well as for starters who want to take on astronomy as their new hobby.
 Professional astronomers and astrophotgraphers say that the appreciation of the different wonders of the night sky starts with large aperture telescopes – this 11" Diffraction Limited Schmidt-Cassegrain Telescope definitely proves it!

 - Convenient remote hand control holder - Allows you to view information hands-free while using the scope